vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ### This Project's Purpose

-To provide a simple way for Windows &amp; Mac users to launch a virtual machine ("VM") with a Linux Desktop environment &ndash; sandboxed on their local computer.
+To provide a _simple_  (not the only) way for Windows &amp; Mac users to launch a virtual machine ("VM") with a Linux Desktop environment &ndash; sandboxed on their local computer.

 ### Contributing